whiskyechobravo/kerko/README.md

 tools to individuals or teams for managing bibliographic data, which it stores in the cloud on zotero.org.
 Kerko can be configured to automatically synchronize its search index from zotero.org on a regular basis, ensuring that visitors get an up-to-date bibliography even if it is changing frequently.
+When users interact with a Kerko application, all the data comes from Kerko's own search index; it is only at indexing time that Kerko contacts zotero.org.

 The combination of Kerko and Zotero gives you the best of both worlds: a user-friendly interface for end-users of the bibliography, and a powerful